idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

   \- () the characters to move or reorder need to be placed between brackets.
   \- Some punctuation characters (e.g the full stop) need to be preceded by the backslash in the source fragment.
   \- Reordering of characters in the target language fragment is controlled by the numbers in brackets.
 The numbers refer to the groups in brackets in the source fragment, counting from the left.
 All the other characters in the target fragment are in their usual form.

+  The new build of the 10.8.3 update has the following changes:

+-   fixes an issue with the transfer of some non-translatable fragments.
+-   updates the links to online spell-checker glossaries.
+-   adds the Sicilian language to the list of supported languages.

 ## 10.8.2 Cornetto (20210118)